Nicola Collins, Team Manager, Cancer Care Team

 If you’re getting a lump checked out, then during a physical examination a doctor might shine a strong light through the scrotum (called a transillumination).
 This is for two reasons:

-2. light can't show through a cancer, which is a solid lump7
+2. Light can't show through a cancer, which is a solid lump.6

 If there’s any cause for concern, then you would be referred for further testing.
 Which could include: